riga/jclass/README.md

 - ``_superClass``: The super class (not available for the base ``JClass``).
 - ``_subClasses``: An array containing all (**directly inheriting**) sub classes.
 - ``_members``: A jclass instance holding the class members ([example](#class-members)).

+Only for the class that holds class members:

+- ``_instanceClass``: The original class holding instance members.

 The base ``JClass`` has additional attributes that are not propagated to derived classes: